andtoro/mediterranean-analysis/README.md

 file for more information.
 Acknowledgements

-Special thanks to the National Institute of Geophysics and Oceanography (INGV) for providing model data and technical support.
+Special thanks to the National Institute of Geophysics and Oceanography (OGS) for providing model data and technical support.